Evidence of Teacher Quality

 |5354||Special Education: Core Knowledge and Applications||36||100||Undergraduate|

 |5204||Teaching Reading (available November 2011)||39||89.7||Undergraduate|

 As a member of Eduventures’ Schools of Education Learning Collaborative (SOE-LC), OU’s Patton College elected to participate in a survey of its recent graduates.
-Moving forward, Eduventures will conduct a yearly alumni survey each spring of alumni from the schools in its SOE-LC with core teaching competency questions mapped to INTASC standards and core administrator competency questions mapped to ISLLC standards.
+Moving forward, Eduventures will conduct a bi-annual alumni survey each spring of alumni from the schools in its SOE-LC with core teaching competency questions mapped to INTASC standards and core administrator competency questions mapped to ISLLC standards.

 The Patton College of Education has sought to collect meaningful feedback about its graduates’ preparation from their employers.
 Through careful collaboration and the use of a pilot group, Eduventures and The Patton College of Education were able to design and launch a comprehensive survey.

 Click HERE to view the Eduventures Employer Survey.

 In the fall, 2013, the Unit for the Preparation of Education Professionals (UPEP) voted to increase the minimum GPA required for admission to teacher education from a 2.75 to a 3.00.
 This requirement go into effect in the 2014-2015 undergraduate catalog with the first cohort of candidates entering Professional Education in fall, 2015.

 - 2.75 – Minimum undergraduate GPA required for admission into professional education in academic year 2012-13 (Required Minimum will increase to 3.0 GPA for acceptance into professional education in Academic Year 2014-15).

 - 3.3 Mean high school GPA of students admitted in Fall 2012